-About The Workshop
+About The Workshops

 While digital is the primary exhibition format today, many theatres continue to screen 35mm prints.
 New audiences continue to appreciate rare prints, archive films and titles from private collections, many of which are not available in a digital format.
 More and more of these prints come from archives and similar institutions, and damaged prints cannot be replaced.
 This makes the handling and projection of film prints critical, and training imperative.